 The test design can be thought of as the layout of the test in terms of how many items will be administered, what types of items will be administered (e.g., multiple choice, short answer, etc.), and the number of sections a test may be divided into, if preferred.
 These and other design factors can be considered, allowing assessment specialists to build test forms with the design most suitable for the purpose of the assessment.
 For K-PREP, norm-referenced test material is included which adds design considerations to the overall assessment forms.
 In particular, decisions were made on where this additional material would be located within the test form as well as how many items would be included.
-Also, large-scale assessments often include field-test items; the placement of these items within the test form - in one section or spread throughout-becomes an additional design factor.
+Also, large-scale assessments often include field-test items; the placement of these items within the test form, in one section or spread throughout, becomes an additional design factor.

 Test blueprints, on the other hand, mainly provide specifications on content coverage -the number of items required per domain/reporting category.
-This includes how item types - e.g., multiple choice and constructed response items-are chosen across domains/reporting categories and the number of total points associated.
+This includes how item types are chosen across domains/reporting categories and the number of total points associated.
 In some cases, though, fulfilling the requirements of a test blueprint is difficult due to item availability and weighing item selection with other considerations, e.g., statistical considerations discussed in the next section.
 In these cases, test developers provide documentation of the specific reasons that requirements of the test blueprints cannot be fulfilled.

-Table 2. through Table 2. provides the test blueprints used for constructing the

-K-PREP tests in Reading, Mathematics, Science, and Social Studies.
-Note: The Science test blueprint is included for historical reference.
+Table 2.2 through Table 2.6 provides the test blueprints used for constructing the K-PREP tests in Reading, Mathematics, Science, and Social Studies.